R17: The Importance of English

 Key Takeaways

-• English is the common language of the tech industry.
-Fluency is not required, but working proficiency is
+• English is the common language of tech.
+Working proficiency beats perfect fluency

-• Most documentation, tutorials, and resources are published in English first
+• Most docs and tutorials are published in English first - translations are delayed or skipped

 • English proficiency expands your job market from local to global

-• Practice daily by reading docs, writing commits, and engaging in communities in English
+• Practice daily: read docs, write commits, engage in communities - in English